 - While most IR saunas have either near-IR (nIR) or far-IR (fIR) available, our sauna is full spectrum.
 This means that benefits of both heating frequencies will be experienced.
 We also boast more panels than most commercial saunas, meaning that regardless of where you sit within the sauna, you’ll still get your healthy dose of infrared.

 - A downside to IR saunas, is the potentially large electromagnetic field (EMF) they emit.
 While there isn’t hard science to prove ill-effects just yet, we think it probably wise to limit your EMF exposure where possible.
-The company we have sourced from pride themselves on some of the lowest EMF output on the market, by using a carbon heater rather than

 - Want to listen to music, a book, or use a meditation app while you sauna?
 Then just connect your phone to the sauna’s Bluetooth.
 Easy!